 - Administration Fees:

 - Cheques returned for insufficient funds (NSF Fee) - $25 for the first cheque and $50 for additional cheques

 - Payment Plan Fee - 2% for extended payments

 Families should budget between $2,000 to $3,000 per child for uniforms, books, supplies, transportation, and incidental charges annually.

 Collingwood School is committed to promoting an inclusive, socioeconomically diverse community, reflective of residents of the North Shore and the Lower Mainland.

-Collingwood School offers a needs-based financial assistance program to support incoming and enrolled students in Grades 6-12 whose families complete an online application and demonstrate financial need.
+Collingwood School offers a needs-based financial assistance program to support students in Grades 6-12 whose families complete an online application and demonstrate financial need.

 APPLYING FOR FINANCIAL ASSISTANCE